John Buckner (Colorado politician)

 John William Buckner (September 12, 1947 – May 28, 2015) was an American educator and politician who served in the Colorado House of Representatives from the 40th district from 2013 to 2015, as a member of the Democratic Party.
 He was the first black person to represent the 40th district in the state house.

 Early life and education

 John William Buckner was born in Indianapolis, Indiana, on September 12, 1947, to Robert G. Buckner Jr. and Rachel D. Hardrick.
 He graduated from Shortridge High School in 1965.
 He graduated from Ball State University with a Bachelor of Arts in education in 1969.
 Buckner met his wife Janet Buckner, with whom he had three children, at Ball State University and married her on August 16, 1969.

 The couple moved to Elgin, Illinois.
-Buckner sthen worked in the Cherry Creek School District for thirty-three years.
+Buckner then worked in the Cherry Creek School District for thirty-three years.
 In 1975, he became an assistant principal at Laredo Middle School and later worked as assistant principal at Smoky Hill High School and Prairie Middle School.
 From 1988 to 2005, he worked as the principal at Overland High School.